nelong/hello-world/README.md

 # hello-world
-This is your introductory project
+This is your introductory project.
+You need to make this project better.